mmomtchev/magickwand.js/README.md

 ### Rebuilding from npm with the built-in ImageMagick library

+Starting with version 2.0, `magickwand.js` uses the new `hadron` build system specifically developed for dual-environment (browser WASM and native Node.js) Node-API projects.
+This will be documented separately once it has been stabilized.

 ```shell
 npm install magickwand.js --build-from-source
 ```

-You will need a working C++11 environment.

-On Windows nothing but VS 2022 works at the moment.
 This will also rebuild the included Magick++ library.

-On Linux and macOS it uses `pip3` to install the `conan` module which builds a number of required libraries in `${HOME}/.conan`.
-After building, you can safely delete this directory if you wish, since `magickwand.js` is statically linked.
+Currently, you will need a working C++17 environment as the full xPack version that will rebuild itself with its own compiler is still not ready.
+The project is tested, and has pre-built binaries, with `gcc` on Linux x64, `clang` on macOS x64 and `MSVC` on Windows x64.
+As the project contains assembler code (mostly SIMD), and I do not have access to a macOS arm64 build host, I cannot provide macOS x64 binaries.

+The xPack fully self-contained version will use `clang` on all platforms.

 ### Rebuilding from git or using an externally provided ImageMagick library

-* In order to regenerate the C++ wrapping code, you will need SWIG JavaScript Evolution 5.0.0 - available from https://github.com/mmomtchev/swig.git (as of 2024-01-18, the basic Node-API has been merged to the main SWIG trunk, the async support is in review, everything else is available only in SWIG JSE)
+* In order to regenerate the C++ wrapping code, you will need SWIG JavaScript Evolution 5.0.3 - available from https://github.com/mmomtchev/swig.git (as of 2024-01-18, the basic Node-API has been merged to the main SWIG trunk, the async support is in review, everything else is available only in SWIG JSE)
 * Alternatively, if you don't want to rebuild SWIG JSE yourself, you can clone the `generated` branch where all files have been pre-generated - `npm run deps:download` does this automatically after `npm install`

 * Recursively clone the repo